withastro/astro/.changeset/stale-dragons-invite.md

 'astro': patch
 ---

-Improve logging unsupported assets image processing in adapters
+Improve the logging of assets for adapters that do not support image optimization